P. T. Rajan: As President of Justice Party

 Rajan contested as an independent from Uthamapalayam in the 1957 Assembly elections and polled 24,256 votes losing to K. Pandiaraj of the Indian National Congress by a margin of 6,303 votes.
 Rajan did not contest any more elections after the defeat.

+As President of Vellalar Sangam

+He also served as the president of the Vellalar Sangam in Tamil Nadu, an organization representing all 42 subcastes of the Vellalar community.The Sangam worked to promote social welfare, education, and political representation for the Vellalar community.

 Political activism and ideology

 P. T. Rajan, as a leading non-Brahmin leader, supported the appointment of non-Brahmin trustees to temples in Tamil Nadu.
 In the early 1950s, through his efforts, the present panchaloha idol of Lord Iyappan was installed at Sabarimalai and a procession was taken all over Madras state.
 A road in K. K. Nagar, Chennai has been named in his memory as "Sir P.T.
 Rajan Road".

 Family

 P. T. Rajan's uncle M. T. Subramania Mudaliar of Uthamapalayam was a member of the Dravidian Association and one of the early leaders of the Non-Brahmin Movement.
-He was always consulted with regard to the choice of Ministers by early Chief Ministers such as the Raja of Panagal.
+He was always consulted with regard to the choice of Ministers by early First Ministers such as the Raja of Panagal.